Designing an effective speed-training program - Part 6

 Identify your athletes' weaknesses

 You have to know where your athletes are weak if you expect to be able to effectively and consistently help them improve their speed and performance.
 In large part, this means establishing a baseline of proper posture and efficiency in the movement patterns used in their sport and training.
-Common weaknesses I see in athletes running mechanics are almost always due to lack of coordination, strength, flexibility and proper instruction.
+Common weaknesses I see in athletes running mechanics are always due to lack of coordination, strength, flexibility and proper instruction.

 Be consistent in your training